telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.maxRetries `Number`*(default: 1)*

-It sets the number of attempts that will be performed if an upload is failing.
+Sets the number of attempts that are performed if an upload is fails.

 The property is only used when the [`async.retryAfter`](#configuration-async.retryAfter) property is also defined.

 #### Example